Azure/caf-terraform-landingzones/caf_solution/add-ons/azure_devops/readme.md

 # Cloud Adoption Framework for Azure - Landing zones on Terraform - Azure Devops add-on

+**:warning: This add-on is here for backward compatibility and will no longer be maintained.
+For new deployments, we recommend that you leverage the latest version available [azure_devops_v1](../azure_devops_v1)**

 The Azure Devops add-ons allow you to setup you Azure Devops environment as a platform to automate all your subsequent landing zone deployment from level 0 until level 4 through Azure pipelines with self hosted agents.

 * Azure Devops: